tom-seddon/b2/doc/Debug-version.md

 Generally this will be one of `200 OK` (success), `400 Bad Request` or `404 Not Found` (invalid request), or `503 Service Unavailable` (request was valid but couldn't be fulfilled).

+### `launch?path=PATH`

+Launch the given file as if double clicked in Explorer/Finder/etc.

+This endpoint is the one used by the file association mechanism, so the same limitations apply.
+You don't get control over which window is used, and the emulator auto-detects the file type from the name.

 ### `reset/WIN?config=CONFIG` ###